guddu1cse/life-skills-track/Good-Practices-for-Software-Development.md

 * Manage your food intake—avoid eating too little or too much to maintain concentration.
 * Exercise regularly to keep your energy levels high throughout the day.

----

-## Review Questions

-### Question 1
-Which point(s) were new to you?

----

-### Question 2
-Which area do you think you need to improve on?
-What are your ideas to make progress in that area?